ajnelson/regxml_extractor/README.md

 This program depends on The Sleuth Kit, Fiwalk, Python, Hivex and libxml2.

 Also, in Ubuntu, compilation and installation from tarballs requires a path augmentation for Hivex and Fiwalk.
+The Python in regxml_extractor require DFXML, which is easiest to satisfy with a path augmentation.
 Append this to your shell's .rc file (e.g. .bashrc for Bash):

     export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"
+    export PYTHONPATH="$SLEUTHKIT_SRC_DIR/tools/fiwalk/python:$PYTHONPATH"

+(Where `$SLEUTHKIT_SRC_DIR` is where you choose to extract the zip or Git source for The Sleuth Kit, noted below.)

 Package summary: all of the following packages will need to be installed (software that require these are noted below):

-* Fedora Core 16: gcc libxml2-devel python-devel gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
+* Fedora Core 16: python-dateutil gcc libxml2-devel python-devel gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
 * Ubuntu 12:04: libxml2-dev python-dev g++ libtool openjdk-7-jdk libxml2-utils

 For development or building from Git, these packages are also necessary: